hypercasey/valheim/README.md

 A set of tools for running Valheim servers in an OCI containerized/pod environment.

 Disclaimer:
   I wrote most of this software in a paranoid and manic altered state of consciousness as is legally required for my medical conditions as a combat veteran struggling in the survival against PTSD, so I'll go ahead and write some instructions once I can afford my medications again so that I remember whatever it was I was trying to do in the first place.
-I can't work because I can't afford my medications because nobody hires us veterans who can't afford to work.
-It's a weird paradox/conundrum, but I guess that's life.

 Instructions:
-  You will need to run these scripts as needed to simnplify running Valheim in a pod/OCI compliant container.
+  You will need to run these scripts as needed to simplify running Valheim in a pod/OCI compliant container.
 You can probably determine which order to run them in if you are familiar with running pods/containers because they were generally named after the basic OCI compliant commands.

+Reasoning:
+  Valheim doesn't "save freeze" when you run it on a remote server.
+This is a really annoying problem with the game, which triggered my PTSD so bad I turned around and wrote thousands of lines of code and spent like $100 on server costs to get around it before getting bored with the game and just moving on completely due to lack of new content.